spokenaac/Typo.js/tests/README.md

 # Testing

-Testing of **Typo** can be done running Grunt build and then grunt tests.
+Testing of **Typo.js** can be done running Grunt.
-This will compile the project, set up the test and start a http server for testing.
+Run the command `grunt help` to get a list of commands and testing availible for this project.

-These tests can be run by loading the entire **Typo** project as a Chrome extension and then clicking the **Typo** Testing Harness icon in the browser.
+To run main test for project run `grunt build` to build projsct.
-A manifest.json file is included in the project root to make this as easy as possible.
+Run `grunt tests` will start a local web server, and load test harness.